 Customer experience, or CX, is the overall perception a customer has of your brand after interacting with your business across the buyer’s journey.
 From marketing, to sales, to customer service – CX is the sum of all touchpoints and can impact a customer’s decision to return to your brand.

-It isn’t limited to what a customer thinks about your product, the visual elements of your website, or the ways in which are able to interact with your customer service team — it’s all of it.
+CX isn’t limited to what a customer thinks about your product, the visual elements of your website, or how they interact with your customer service team — it’s all of it.
 It’s how they feel about their entire experience with your brand, both offline and online.

 Digital customer experience (DCX)